NICHD-BSPC/geo_prepper/README.rst

 GEO submission prepper
 ======================

-Submission of NGS data to a public database such as NCBI GEO (`<https://www.ncbi.nlm.nih.gov/geo/>`_) is a critical part of the process of disseminating important scientific advances to the greater community.
-With the widespread adoption of NGS analysis and fast-paced development of associated scientific assays, the scope and complexity of such projects have increased dramatically, to the point that prominent scientific articles often employ several different NGS assays to tell different parts of the story.
+Submission of high-throughput sequencing data to a public database such as NCBI GEO (`<https://www.ncbi.nlm.nih.gov/geo/>`_) is a critical part of the process of disseminating important scientific advances to the greater community.
+With the widespread adoption of high-throughput sequencing and fast-paced development of associated scientific assays, the scope and complexity of such projects have increased dramatically, to the point that prominent scientific articles often employ several different sequencing assays to tell different parts of the story.

-NCBI GEO is one of the most widely-used databases of NGS data.
+NCBI GEO is one of the most widely-used databases of sequencing data.
 Submissions will typically include raw data files organized in a particular hierarchy and a metadata spreadsheet containing details about samples that are part of the study.
 The metadata spreadsheet is comprehensive, allowing users to include arbitrary numbers of samples and metadata.
-However, filling out this Excel spreadsheet is tedious and error-prone, as we have to fill in information about potentially hundreds of samples, with data spread across potentially several different locations, essentially by hand.
+However, filling out this Excel spreadsheet is tedious and error-prone, as we have to fill in information about potentially hundreds of samples, with data spread across several different locations, essentially by hand.

-To address this problem, here we present ``geo-prepper``, a tool to automate parts of the data submission process.
+To address this problem, here we present ``geo-prepper``, a tool to automate parts of the data submission process to NCBI GEO.
 Given a samplesheet and config file, the tool symlinks raw data to a desired output location, and automatically generates files that can be used to populate the GEO sample submission spreadsheet.